Effect of World War I on children in the United States: Post-war

 After the war ended, nationalist movements changed to a larger focus on international peace.
 There were strong government movements toward peace and anti-war sentiments and the need to avoid further wars.
 Additionally, there was a focus on internationalization of higher education.
 For example, in 1920, the Belgian American Educational Foundation instituted a program with over 700 students, in which American students went to study in Belgium and vice versa in order to promote international understanding.

 Youth organizations

-As a result of World War I, youth organizations such as the Boy Scouts and Camp Fire Girls greatly expanded, helping to raise money for the war effort.

 Boy Scouts

 Due to the large nationalist movement during World War I, many youth organizations were developed or expanded, including the Boy Scouts of America.
 During World War I, Woodrow Wilson placed a great importance on the Boy Scouts of America, asking them to encourage war support and educate the public sources about the importance of the war.
 They helped distribute the war pamphlets, helped sell war bonds and helped to drive nationalism and support for the war.
 Additionally, they were involved in many acts that helped the national government, such as locating black walnut to use in war materials and peach pits for gas masks.
 The Boy Scouts were involved in five Liberty Bond drives in which they helped sell Liberty Bonds to benefit the American Government.
 During the first campaign, they raised a total of $23,000,000 and in the second drive they collected $.
 For the third campaign, known as the "Wake Up, America" rally, beginning on April 27, 1918, 400,000 Boy Scouts embarked on a door to window program selling Liberty Bonds as well as war stamps.
 At the end of the five campaigns, the Boy Scouts raised $354,859,262 in bond subscriptions and $43,043,698 in war stamps.
 When a Boy Scout sold a bond or stamp, he would record the sale and send in a post card to his local post office, which would then forward it to the bonds and stamps, he would receive an "Ace Medal".